Dick Saslaw

 Richard Lawrence Saslaw (born February 5, 1940) is an American politician who served as Majority Leader of the Senate of Virginia between 2020 – 2024, when he declined to run for reelection.
 A member of the Democratic Party, he served in the Virginia House of Delegates from 1976–80, then was elected to the Senate of Virginia.
 He represented the 35th district, made up of the city of Falls Church and portions of Fairfax County and the city of Alexandria.

 Saslaw was the leader of the Virginia Senate Democrats from 1998 to 2024.
 He served as Senate Majority Leader from 2020 to 2024, having previously served from 2008 to 2012 and January to June 2014.
 He served as Senate Minority Leader from 1998 to 2008, 2012 to January 2014, and June 2014 to 2020.
 He ran for Congress in Virginia's 8th congressional district in 1984.
 He was defeated by then-Congressman Stanford Parris.

-Personal life
+Early life

 Saslaw was born and raised in Washington, D.C.
 He attended Woodrow Wilson High School.
 He served in the United States Army (1958–60), before receiving a B.S. degree in economics from the University of Maryland.
 After that, he went into the gasoline service station business.